SelidGit/SelidGit/README.md

 - 🔭 I’m currently working on building my own house with my wife, and try to balance things out with work and school life in the meantime
 - 📫 How to reach me: One way to reach me is by my email - olli.p.mononen@gmail.com
+- 📄 I am currently working as youth and leisure instructor in city of Kuopio, but constantly looking for available position as Software developer.
 - ⚡ Fun fact: Isaac Newton invented the cat door, thanks Isaac!

 ![200w](https://github.com/SelidGit/SelidGit/assets/105205438/0ba6614c-3d62-4668-a95c-acfd54bf1c3c)